Winter wake-ups can be hard.

 “I love Late Start Wednesdays for our students,” said Matt Roach, English department chair.
 “On these days kids are especially alert and energetic during our first-period class."

 Shani Peretz, chair of the science department, enjoys late starts because they “enable students to catch up on their rest or their homework or their favorite TV show.
 Everyone gets to their class a little bit happier on Late Start Wednesdays.”

-“Variety is the spice of life,” said Tim Corica, math department chair.
+“Variety is the spice of life,” said Tim Corica, math teacher.
 “Peddie students and teachers work so hard that even little breaks feel big … an extra hour in the morning is a noticeable difference in the pace of the day.”